 • filters, search, pagination, and sort only exist when declared.

 • soft_delete: true changes delete semantics to a deleted_at workflow.
-Requires an updated_at field in the schema.
+Requires deleted_at: { type: timestamp, nullable: true } in the schema.

-• Hooks, jobs, events, and cache behavior are attached per endpoint, not inferred globally.
+• Controllers, jobs, events, and cache behavior are attached per endpoint, not inferred globally.

 • Every create/update/delete automatically emits an event (resource.action) regardless of the events list.